 Breeding Bala Sharks

 The vast majority of Bala Sharks currently available in the pet trade are bred in captivity.
-Increasingly, they are bred domestically in the United States, rather than being imported from Asia.
+Increasingly, they are bred domestically in the United States, rather than being imported from Southeast Asia.

 However, it is quite difficult to breed a Bala Shark in a home aquarium.
 Bala Sharks must be at least three years old and 5in long before they can breed.
 Hormone injections are required to stimulate breeding behavior.

 Bala Sharks may also refuse to breed unless they are kept separated until they are about four months old.
 Most breeders also increase the tank temperature slowly from 77 to 82 degrees to stimulate breeding.

 Plenty of hiding places and strong flow are necessary to encourage breeding behavior.
 However, promptly after Bala Sharks breed, the filtration system should be switched to a sponge-type filter that will prevent the fry, which are weak swimmers, from being sucked in.
 The parents should be removed at this time to prevent them from suffering from reduced water current and to keep them from eating the fry.

 How Can You Tell If a Bala Shark is Male or Female?

 It is very challenging to tell whether a Silver Shark fish is male or female.
 Most Bala Shark breeders keep at least five or six Bala Sharks in the breeding aquarium to ensure that there is a mix of males and females in the group.
 Males tend to be a bit larger and leaner, while females have a more rounded abdomen.